 In the Photos app, open the video you want to shorten.

-Swipe to the right or click the arrow on the left side of the screen to look through your recent photos and videos.
+Swipe to the right or click the arrow on the left-hand side of the screen to look through your recent photos and videos.
 Keep swiping or clicking the arrows until you find the video you want.

-Tap or click Trim, and then move the handles at the left and right ends of the time line to new start and end points.
+Tap or click Trim, then move the handles at the left and right ends of the time line to new start and end points.

 Tap or click Save a copy.